Shivvrat/NeuPI/README.md

 	copyright = {MIT License},
 	shorttitle = {{NeuPI}},
 	url = {https://zenodo.org/doi/10.5281/zenodo.15873631},
-	abstract = {NeuPI is a PyTorch-based library for solving inference tasks in Probabilistic Models using neural network surrogates.
+	abstract = {NeuPI is a PyTorch-based library for solving inference tasks in Probabilistic Models using neural network solvers.
 It provides a modular framework for training neural models in a self-supervised fashion, where the Probabilistic Model itself provides the supervisory signal.}, publisher = {Zenodo},
 	author = {Arya, Shivvrat and Rahman, Tahrima and Gogate, Vibhav}, doi = {10.5281/ZENODO.15873631},